 - Photo ID

-- 2 months of income verification (pay stubs, benefits statements, award letters, etc.)
+- Income verification (pay stubs, benefits statements, award letters, etc.)

 - Documentation of the financial need (past due bill, eviction notice, shut off notice, etc.)

 - Proof of contact with other agencies/assistance programs (call logs, case plan document, emails, etc.)

 If the applicant does not have an income, and no plan to obtain one, their request will be denied.

 The United Way of Logan County will make direct payments to the landlord or utility company.
 No money will be given to the applicant.

 United Way has the right to deny any applications for financial assistance in which the applicants do not follow through with the case management process.
 Denial may also happen due to poor collaboration or extensive, repeated histories with other social services agencies.
 An applicant may also be denied due to lacking a self-sufficiency plan.